 - Participation in the HCMM Mentoring Scheme and, thus, assisting in the professional development of young people in the industry.

-- Attendance at and participation in Professional & Technical monthly Joint Informal Meetings (JIMs) held onboard WELLINGTON.
+- Attendance at and participation in our Technical & Education monthly Joint Informal Meetings (JIMs) held both online and at in-person events.

 - Involvement in the governance and life of the City of London (particularly as a Liveryman).